vacp2p/vac.dev/_posts/2020-02-14-waku-update.md

 ## How many users does Waku support?

 This is our current understanding of how many users a network running the Waku protocol can support.
 Specifically in the context of the Status chat app, since that's the most immediate consumer of Waku.
-It should generalize fairly well to most deployments, but YMMW.
+It should generalize fairly well to most deployments.

 **tl;dr (for Status app):**
 - beta: 100 DAU